sebinsua/html5-app/README.md

 angel.co
 linkedin
 (marketers - twitter)

+beggars.co is profile photo focused, grid of photos: people. think of the imagery.

 Spokes site will have a wheel in old-fashioned style drawing.
 Take a look at the breue image.
 Also take a look at Segment.IO for subduedness.